Rihanna Wore 275,000 Crystals During Her Grammys Performance

-The red carpet at the 2018 Grammy Awards did not disappoint — it had more personality than most award shows and New York fashion week street style combined.
+The red carpet at the 2018 Grammy Awards did not disappoint — it had more personality than most awards shows and New York Fashion Week street style combined.
 But the bar was raised even higher for the main event, when Beyoncé and Lorde showed up after skipping the red carpet, and stars like Rihanna, SZA, and Cardi B performed.

 Below, we rounded up every fashion moment you may have missed from the night.